ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/armpl.md

 Arm Performance Libraries are supported on most Linux Distributions like Ubuntu, RHEL, SLES and Amazon Linux on an `AArch64` host and compatible with various versions of GCC.
 The GCC compatible releases are built with GCC 13 and tested with GCC versions 7 to 13.

 [Download](https://developer.arm.com/downloads/-/arm-performance-libraries) the appropriate package for your Linux distribution.
 Provided packages are:
-- .rpm and .deb based installers for GCC users.
+- DEB and RPM based installers for GCC users.
-- .rpm and .deb based installers for NVHPC users.
+- DEB and RPM based installers for NVHPC users.

-The instructions shown below are for .deb based installers for GCC users.
+The instructions shown below are for DEB based installers for GCC users.

 In a terminal, run the command shown below to download the debian package: